 Training Your Golden Retriever for Children

 They really love praise and treats too.
-In other words, they train best with positive reinforcement and lots of delicious snacks.
+In other words, they do best when you use positive reinforcement and lots of delicious snacks.
 Leash training a Golden Retriever can be a bit hit and miss though, so it’s best to start young.

 Training your dog is so important.
 There are some Golden Retriever owners who don’t think they need to really train their dog since they are naturally good around children.
 However, don’t underestimate what a difference good training can make to your pet, especially around your kids.

-This dog breed requires heaps of exercise (at least 1 hour daily).
-They need at least one walk each day.
+This dog requires heaps of exercise (at least 1 hour daily).
+They need at least one walk a day.
 Golden Retrievers love any form of exercise, from long walks to fetch and swimming.
 They’re also really sociable with other dogs and will love to play and run around.

 Proper exercise is vital.
 Without it, your Golden Retriever will be bored and unhealthy.
 If your Golden Retriever does get bored, this is when he will become less obedient and more destructive around the home.

 This isn’t great for anyone, especially at home with children who will get upset if their toys get chewed.
 If you are unable to provide your Golden Retriever with enough physical exercise on a daily basis, the chances of aggression may also increase.